whilei/go-ethereum-wiki/Command-Line-Options.md

   --data-dir, --datadir "/Users/ia/Library/EthereumClassic" Data directory for the databases and keystore --chain value             Identifier of blockchain network to use (default='mainnet', test='morden').
                       Relevant data for this blockchain will correlate to subdirectories under your base data directory (--datadir), by ie $HOME/Library/EthereumClassic/mainnet/.
-                      This variable can also be configured from an external JSON chain configuration file by setting the 'id' key. (default: "mainnet")
+                      If using a custom identity (i.e. --chain=custom), there must be a valid JSON chain configuration file at <datadir>/custom/chain.json
-  --chain-config value, --chainconfig value     Specify a JSON format chain configuration file to use.
+                       (default: "mainnet")
   --keystore              Directory for the keystore (default = inside the datadir) --network-id value, --networkid value       Network identifier (integer, 0=Olympic, 1=Homestead, 2=Morden) (default: 1) --testnet             Morden network: pre-configured test network with modified starting nonces (replay protection)